389ds/389ds.github.io/docs/389ds/design/plugin-v4.md

 This is *not* a backwards compatible change.
 Plugins must be *redesigned* to work.

+v3 plugins will continue to operate, but will cause errors to be logged and certain fall backs to activate.

 #### Pblock v4

 * Complete use of inttypes.h, with explicit sizings.
 No more int, long, long long (which are all variable length!!!).